Private Swimming Pools, Spas and Fences

 • Site plan at a minimum scale of 1:200 showing:

-• Setbacks from the lot boundaries and all other buildings on the property.
+• Setbacks from the lot boundaries, all other buildings on the property and effluent disposal systems

 • Dimensions of the proposed structure